Bioconductor/bioconductor.org/content/help/mailing-list/posting-guide.md

   read.

-* Avoid attachments; if specific data or images are essential, post them to a publically accessible location and include the link in your email.
+* Avoid attachments; if specific data or images are essential, post them to a publicly accessible location and include the link in your email.

 * Read over your mail.
 Is it polite and easy to understand?
 Remember